 TebiForm is a search engine hub and string manipulation engine.
-It can do a variety of things
+Its possibilities are

 Queries are prefixed with a specific word, which may have additional parameters (more on that later).
 After the command and required parameters, the actual input follows.